Using Shopify To Create A Membership Program

 Our outcome?
-We launched on March 28th and as of this writing (8 weeks later) we have 584 paying subscribers.
-Our goal is to hit 600 by the end of the 3rd year (March 2020) we had over 1,000 members and we are adding them weekly.
+We launched on March 28th and as of this writing (8 weeks later) we had 584 paying subscribers.
+By the end of the 3rd year (March 2020) we had over 1,000 members and we are adding them weekly.

 In this post, I'll walk you through the concept, milestones, and lessons learned.
 So you can decide if a membership program is right for you - and if using Shopify to do it is your best path forward.

 [Update: We recently recorded a video explaining a terrific marketing technique to grow your membership program - and to give you an update on how our program has grown.
 Watch it here: https://www.winningonshopify.com/blog/running-a-membership-program-on-shopify]

 The Financial Benefits Of A Membership Site or Program

 The financial benefits of a monthly recurring revenue model are pretty compelling.
 Just look at the company you'll be keeping, Netflix, Costco, Amazon (Prime).
 They all use a monthly (or annual) subscription plan that creates huge benefits for their customers (and of course for their bottom line).

 These programs all have a few things in common when you stop and think about them,